iankorf/MCB185-2023/Unit0/README.md

 ```

 Notice that the `DATA` directory is in all caps.
 Why is this?
 Because it's
-different from other directories.
-All the contents should be read-only, not
+thematically different from other directories.
+All the contents should be
-indexed, and ideally located somewhere else in your file system.
+shared, read-only, and not indexed.
+For now, we'll keep it in our home
+directory but later you might want to move it.

 ### Filenaming Conventions ###